 Why Should You Guard Your Heart

 The Bible is filled with warnings to guard our hearts.
 This biblical book of wisdom tells us that the heart has the ability to control a person’s life-changing decisions and actions, so it is important for believers to be aware of their own hearts.
-The Bible also tells us how we can guard our heart against sinful temptation by controlling what we consume and letting Jesus Christ rule over every aspect of our lives.
+The Bible also tells us how we can guard our hearts against sinful temptation by controlling what we consume and letting Jesus Christ rule over every aspect of our lives.

 What Guarding Your Heart Means